jtangney/gke-federated-learning/testing/README.md

 Out-of-the-box the blueprint is configured with a single tenant.
 You can add more tenants by updating the config.
 Each tenant is configured in the same way.

 ### Create new infra for the new tenant
+First, create the project-level infra and resources for the new tenant.

 - Add another element to the `tenant_names` var in `terraform.tfvars`.
 For example:
 `tenant_names=["fltenant1", "tenant2"]`